-Parkrum does something similar with their email newsletter.
-They take the opportunity to make sure the companies that sponsor their 5ks regularly receive the spotlight.
+Afterpay does something similar in this discount offer email.
+They take the opportunity to make sure the companies they regularly work with receive spotlight.

 You can also look for other experts who aren’t competitors.
 Maybe they have a similar audience but offer a completely different service or product.
 They would make a great interview subject, or you can even introduce them in an email and then give them the rest of the message to say whatever they want.

 In return, they let you do the same with their email list, potentially giving you access to an audience you would have otherwise never engaged.

 This is fantastic for social proof, too.
 You seem like more of an authority whenever you’re seen interacting with other experts.

 6. Ask your email list what they want

 Finally, one of the best ways to improve your fitness email marketing is also one of the easiest: just ask your list.

 When you’ve built up a decent following and sufficient engagement, it can be all-too-easy to become complacent about the content you cover, too.

 But this industry is always evolving.
 Fitness trends for one year may not remotely resemble the ones from the year before.